q3769/semver-maven-plugin/README.md

 ```
 $ mvn semver:merge -Dsemver=1.3.8-HOTFIX
 ```
 updates current POM's 1.2.3 version to 1.3.8-HOTFIX because 1.3.8-HOTFIX is a newer version than 1.2.3.
-Otherwise if the current POM version is 1.3.8, then no change will be made because, according to the SemVer spec, the current 1.3.8 is newer than the given 1.3.8-HOTFIX.
+However, if the current POM version is 1.3.8, then no change will be made because, according to the SemVer spec, the current 1.3.8 is newer than the given 1.3.8-HOTFIX.